tlevine/ypotf/docs/interacting.rst

 confirmation, so those requests are handled in one email response;
 they don't require the aforementioned confirmation procedure.

+Sending messages
+^^^^^^^^^^^^^^^^^^^^
+ypotf sends messages to one recipient at a time.
+It can store

+1. A copy of every message that is sent
+2. An additional copy for every message sent to the full subscription list ("message"-type messages rather than "help", "confirm", or "list-archive" messages)

+It stores both of these in the "Sent" folder.
+We can tell them apart because the first kind has a "Bcc" header and the second does not.

+The first is an exact copy of the exact message that is passed to the SMTP server.
+It is stored only for record-keeping; aside from saving them, ypotf ignores these messages.

+The second is a record of each batch of messages that was sent; it has nothing to do with what was sent to the SMTP server.

+modified to have a "Bcc" header listing all of the present subscribers.
+To be clear, this message is *not* sent to the SMTP server; messages are sent one at a time to individual members, and this message
+The list-archive feature doesn't need to know what the list members were, but I thought it would be nice to have

+* It is a concise version of the first type of message; the only thing that it lacks is the exact dates of sending.
+* It provides a record of the historical subscriber list that is easy to view in a mail user agent. aggregation of the first type of message.
+Note that this does not have all of the information that the first sort of message does; the exact dates are missing, and this message is saved regardless of whether the SMTP sending succeeds.

+ypotf stores both of the above sorts of information about sent messages by default, but they can be disabled.

+*

 Logs
 ^^^^^
 ypotf retains all messages that it ever creates.
 This includes